 Step 1: Installation & Update

 Install the Treasure Data Toolbelt to set up your local workstation with

-The page also contains important information about Updating the
+The page also contains important information about updating the

 Step 2: Authorize

-Once you’ve installed the toolbelt, you’ll have access to the
+After you’ve installed the toolbelt, you’ll have access to the

 td command from your command line.
 The next you need to setup the credentials for your account.